2022 Grenache

 Unfamiliar Truth

-As convention is abandoned, the familiar succumbs to an ideal combination of soil, site and climate, and an “Unfamiliar Truth” emerges - a Grenache that years to be contemplated and discussed.
+As convention is abandoned, the familiar succumbs to an ideal combination of soil, site and climate, and an “Unfamiliar Truth” emerges - a Grenache that yearns to be contemplated and discussed.

 $65